Last updated: May 11, 2023

 The law prohibits the sale of tobacco products via vending machines and the internet, small packets of cigarettes, and smokeless tobacco products.
 In addition, the law prohibits the sale of tobacco products in educational facilities.
 The sale of tobacco products is prohibited to persons under the age of 18.

 The sale of e-cigarettes is allowed.
 The law prohibits the use of e-cigarettes in places where smoking is prohibited, which includes indoor areas that are mainly used by persons under the age of 18 and most means of public transport.
 The use of e-cigarettes is permitted in separate designated areas in most indoor workplaces and public places.
 The law restricts e-cigarette advertising and promotion and product display at points of sale.
 The law prohibits all e-liquids with characterizing flavors, and therefore the only permitted flavor is tobacco.
 Text-only health warnings in Finnish and Swedish are required to cover 32 percent of the front and back of the package.
-Plain packaging of e-cigarette products will be required beginning May 1, 2023.
+Plain packaging of e-cigarette products is required.

 Roadmap to Tobacco Control Legislation